mormilender/ToDOList/README.md

 #ToDOList

-\n activation of the app starts with running the logIn page. database runs on PHPMyAdmin.
+activation of the app starts with running the logIn page.

+database runs on PHPMyAdmin.